sim-/tgy/README.md

 can temporarily work and then fail part-way through programming, giving verification errors.
-This can happen particularly if the target chip is powered weakly by the programmer itself, which then back-feeds to the rest of the circuit and tries to charge the capacitor, etc.
+This can happen particularly if the target chip is powered weakly by the programmer itself, which then back-feeds to the rest of the circuit and tries to charge the capacitor, etc. Also check that the ground pin (black wire) actually connects to a pin marked "GND", not "NC" as on some USBasp devices!

 Once programming is successful, hook up a small motor without propeller and reset the power.
 You should hear three increasing beeps.
 If not, or